 - Exercise at least 3 – 5 days a week through stabilising workout routines such as involving in recreational and non-competitive sports, traditional dances, swimming, hiking, running or brisk walking in nature or near water, yoga, Tai Chi, or Cycling.

-- Physical activity should be avoided in warm/hot temperatures as it will aggravate pitta dosha and lead to acne breakouts.
+- Physical activity should be avoided in warm/hot temperatures as it will aggravate pitta dosha and further fuel the growth of body hair.

 - Prefer cooling temperatures of early morning or late evening.